Dinesh566734/Coding-Club/README.md

 **Coding Club** </br>
 Welcome to the Coding Club repository!
 This project serves as a centralized platform for managing and showcasing various coding-related events, contests, and student projects.
-It's designed to facilitate collaboration, learning, and innovation within our coding community.
+It's designed to facilitate collaboration, learning, and innovation within our coding community.</br>

-**🌟 Features**
+**🌟 Features** </br>
-Event Management: Organize and display information about coding events and tech fests.
+Event Management: Organize and display information about coding events and tech fests.</br>

-Contest Hosting: Set up and manage coding contests with ease.
+Contest Hosting: Set up and manage coding contests with ease.</br>

-Student Projects: Showcase projects developed by students, promoting peer learning.
+Student Projects: Showcase projects developed by students, promoting peer learning.</br>

-Web Builders: Tools and templates to assist in web development initiatives.
+Web Builders: Tools and templates to assist in web development initiatives.</br>

-**📁 Project Structure**
+**📁 Project Structure** </br>
 The repository is organized as follows:
 ├── .vscode/             # Visual Studio Code configuration files ├── Techfest/            # Resources and pages related to tech festivals